Ivo-Balbaert/The_Way_to_Mojo/book/2_Setting_up_a_development_environment.md

 > File > New Notebook

 Then add some code and push the run button  "▶" and the computation result is shown below the cell.
+Don't worry about the program code, that will all be explained in the coming sections.
 See [screenshot](https://github.com/Ivo-Balbaert/The_Way_to_Mojo/blob/main/images/Mojo%20Playground.png)

 To install Jupyter notebook locally: